Capacity Expansion Planning with pypsa#

 Name: p_nom_opt, dtype: float64

-The total energy generation by technology in GW:
+The energy balance by component in TWh:

-n.snapshot_weightings.generators @ n.generators_t.p.div(1e6) # TWh
+n.statistics.energy_balance().sort_values().div(1e6) # TWh

-offwind 150.379873
+offwind electricity 150.379873

 (n.statistics.capex() + n.statistics.opex()).div(1e6)